History of the National Broadband Network: Pre-2007 federal election

 On 11 August 2005 Sol Trujillo, the newly appointed CEO of Telstra, gave his first presentation, "The Digital Compact & National Broadband Plan: Enabling Regulatory Reform" to both the Howard government and select investors.
 Australian Securities Exchange continuous disclosure rules forced the presentation to be shared with all investors, published on Telstra & ASX sites.
-This is one of the earliest uses of "National Broadband Plan", the origin of the $4.7 billion of Government equity to build a 12Mbps FTTN NBN, "94% Rural" and "99% Urban".
-There were two other proposed options, for 6Mbps for $2.6B and 1.5Mbps for $1.1B.
+This is one of the earliest uses of "National Broadband Plan", the origin of the $4.7 billion of Government equity to build a 12 Mbit/s FTTN NBN, "94% Rural" and "99% Urban".
+There were two other proposed options, for 6 Mbit/s for $2.6B and 1.5 Mbit/s for $1.1B.
 [PDF page 47 of TLS-339, pg 15 of "National Broadband Plan" slides.]

 The opposition Labor Party proposed that if elected, it would commence the construction of a 'super fast' national broadband network (NBN).
 The initial proposal would see fibre to the node (FTTN) technology for 98% of Australian households with a minimum speed of 12 Mbit/s, and the remaining 2% would "have improved broadband services".
 The network was initially estimated to cost A$15 billion including a government contribution of A$4.7 billion which would be raised in part by selling the Federal Government's remaining shares in Telstra.

 The Howard government's $2 billion broadband plan would see regional areas to get WiMAX wireless and ADSL2+ broadband.
 At no cost to the tax-payers, the private sector would tender to build a FTTN broadband network in built-up areas capable of delivering internet speeds of up to 50 Mbit/s.